BloomTech-Labs/labs-spa-starter/src/stories/story_descriptions/FormInput.md

 # Text Inputs

-### Basic Reusable Input Example
+### Example Reusable Input

-- Here's is an example of a basic reusable input component we created that can be used in forms within our application
+- Here's an example of a basic reusable `FormInput` component we created that can be used in forms throughout your application:

 ```jsx
 import { FormInput } from '../components/common';